-As such, I get to dip my toes into the development process of various kinds of exciting technologies.
-One of the exciting technologies we are currently involved in is VR.
+Here at Summa Linguae Technologies, we do data collection, localization, and testing of emerging tech devices.
+We dip our toes into the development process of various kinds of exciting technologies.
+One of those exciting technologies is VR.

-Specifically, we are working on localizing a VR game from English to Chinese.
-I recently spent some time in China as part of this data collection project.
+Specifically, we worked on localizing a VR game from English to Chinese.
+We even spent some time in China as part of this data collection project.

-While there, I became fascinated with how saturated the VR industry already is compared with North America and Europe.
+While there, we became fascinated with how saturated the VR industry already is compared with North America and Europe.

-It was this visit that inspired me to dive into the international virtual reality market.
+It was this visit that inspired us to dive into the international virtual reality market.

 Numbers Don’t Lie

-The numbers do not exactly tell the story of a hot new consumer tech debut.
+The numbers don’t exactly tell the story of a hot new consumer tech debut.